0m15/zimok.github.com/_posts/hacks/2013-07-24-celomanca.md

 - add a karaoke game
 - display a list of songs with missing lyrics from musixmatch

-In order to see it in action, you'll need the latest version of Google Chrome.
+To see it in action, you'll need the latest version of Google Chrome.

 <div class="post-actions">
   <a class="btn" href="http://devel.stereomood.com/hackitaly/#/sing/62651">launch the hack</a>